Private 1:1 lessons

 AGES & LEVELS OF STUDENTS:

-I accept students age 5+ including Adult learners of all stages of life.
-I work with complete beginners up to RCM Gr.
-10 Level.
-I am open to working with neurodivergent students.
+I accept students age 5+ including Adult learners at all stages of life.
+I work with absolute beginners up to RCM Gr.
+9 Level and welcome students with prior music learning experience.

 SCHEDULE, LENGTH AND FREQUENCY OF LESSONS:

 My teaching schedule is Mondays-Fridays between 12:30-9:00p.m.
 No weekend or morning lessons.

 Most students begin with one 45 min. lesson per week and then increase from there.